 Relationships between position, velocity, acceleration, and time are studied.
 This lab focuses on the one dimensional case where each quantity can be considered as a scalar.
-Acceleration is also taken to be constant.
+Acceleration is taken to be constant while the mass varies.

 Newton's 1st Law is investigated.
 The apparatus consists of a force table, and a set of movable pulleys with weights.
 A string is attached to a small ring at the top of the table which is centered with a pin.

 Students will investigate the principle of momentum conservation by studying collisions in one dimension using two bodies/ gliders.
 Energy conservation will also be explored by analyzing elastic and inelastic collisions.

 In this experiment students measure the speed of a projectile by a kinematic method and also by the use of a ballistic pendulum.
 The latter method illustrates the use of conservation of energy and momentum.

 To investigate the relationship between torque, moment of inertia, and angular acceleration for a human arm.
 Bicep force vs mass, triceps extension, and rotational inertia of the forearm will be observed.